Ethel Browne Harvey: Career and research

 At Columbia she worked with Thomas Hunt Morgan and Edmund Beecher Wilson.
 Her doctoral thesis in 1913 was on the male germ cells of genus Notonecta, an aquatic insect, leading her to further work focusing on cellular mechanisms in inheritance and development.
 She was supported during this time by several fellowships aimed at assisting women in science, including a Sarah Berliner Research Fellowship from the Society for the Promotion of University Education for Women.

 During her graduate studies at Columbia, Browne "demonstrated that transplanting the hypostome from one hydra into another hydra would induce a secondary axis in the host hydra."
 This work, done in 1909, preceded experiments in 1924 by Hans Spemann and Hilde Mangold, that are credited with discovering the "organizer" — this work was the basis of a Nobel Prize given to Spemann.
 Howard M. Lenhoff has argued that Ethel Browne should have shared in Spemann's Nobel Prize, because she did the experiment first; she understood its significance; and she had, in fact, sent her paper to Spemann, who had underlined the portion of the paper that discussed the significance of her work.

 In the 1930s, she demonstrated a method of parthenogenetic cleavage, inducing unfertilized sea urchin eggs to cleave and ultimately to hatch.
 Browne used centrifugal force to remove the nuclei of these eggs.
 This work received popular attention as "creation of life without parents".
 Browne's experiments were especially noteworthy in that she demonstrated that chromosomes were not necessary to create life.
 Her experiments showed that cytoplasm was capable of developing life without the need for the nucleus.
 She termed this method of creating life as "parthenogenic merogony" in which "a portion of the egg without the nucleus is fertilized".
+In 1950, Ethel Browne Harvey was elected to be the second woman on the Marine Biological Laboratory board of trustees.

 Browne worked for many years at the Marine Biological Laboratory at Woods Hole, Massachusetts.
 She taught at a variety of institutions, including the Bennett School for Girls in Millbrook, New York, the Dana Hall School in Wellesley, Massachusetts; Washington Square College at NYU.
 She conducted scientific research in a variety of positions including Princeton University and Cornell Medical College.
 She was associated with the American Women's Table in Naples, an organization established by Ida Henrietta Hyde and other women scientists.